 Yet in blaming developers and landowners, Florida, Cowan, and Freemark miss the key point: density is expensive.
 Land in dense central cities is massively more expensive than land in low-density suburbs.
 Per square foot construction costs of buildings taller than two stores is much greater than one- and two-story construction.

 It’s a realtor rule of thumb that the cost of housing tends to be a fairly constant multiple of the cost of the land.
 This means that density isn’t expensive because of greedy developers.
 Instead, the reverse is true: developers build expensive housing in dense areas because only the wealthy can afford to live in those areas.

 The solution is to make land less expensive.
 The only way to do that is to abolish constraints on the development of land outside the existing urban area.
 In California, Oregon, and Washington, this means abolishing state-wide urban-growth boundaries.
 In New England states, where the county level of government has been largely abandoned, it may mean taking land-use authority away from townships.
-In Colorado, it means, among other things, abolishing the metro Denver area’s regional urban-growth boundary, established by the Denver Regional Council of Governments (DRCOG).
+In Colorado, it means, among other things, abolishing the metro Denver area’s regional urban-growth boundary (starts on page 15), established by the Denver Regional Council of Governments (DRCOG).

 Whatever the specific remedy, the key is to have an abundant supply of vacant land available for housing and other development.

 Randal O’Toole directs the Transportation Policy Center at the Independence Institute, a free market think tank in Denver.
 A version of this first appeared in his blog, The Antiplanner.